MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Switch-Process.md

 # Switch-Process

 ## Synopsis
-The cmdlet calls the `execv()` function to provide similar behavior as POSIX shells.
+On Linux and macOS, the cmdlet calls the `execv()` function to provide similar behavior as POSIX shells.

 ## SYNTAX